LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 **1. Older technology (supported by all browsers)**

 Use of an attribute that describes the event type , which then calls a JavaScript function.
-This is (still) a commonly used method, but the downside of this approach is that it is not very organized.
+This is (still) a commonly used approach, but the downside is that it is not very organized.

 ```html
 <!-- if the focus of this element disappears then execute the function. -->